STAT545-UBC-hw-2018-19/hw03-Sukeysun/Use_dplyr-ggplot2_to_manipulate_and_explore_data.md

 Except summarizing the spread of each continent by table, we can also use boxplot and line.
 Boxplot gives us the maximum and minimum values , quartiles and outliers of a group data, but it cannot show the standard deviation of data.
 From the figures above, Asia has the highest gdp/capita and the highest standaed deviation while Afica has the lowest gdp/capita and standard deviation.

-**Compute a trimmed mean of life expectancy for different years.
+**TASK3 Compute a trimmed mean of life expectancy for different years.
 Or a weighted mean, weighting by population.
 Just try something other than the plain vanilla mean.**

 ``` r
 years <- gapminder %>%